DavideBri/davidebri.github.io/src/content/blog/05-Reantrancy-attack/120$-Reentrancy-attack.md

 ---

 Since I wanted to gather as more information as possible about the Web3 ecosystem, I started looking for some meetup in my area.
-I found this one that was all about Blockchain develepment called **Web3 Night**, at my university, organized by [Pisa Dev](https://pisa.dev).
+I found this one that was all about Blockchain develepment called **Web3 Night**, at my university, organized by [pisa.dev](https://pisa.dev).

 ## Where it started

 One of the speaker, made a presentation about how smart contracts can be really easy to write but hard to make them secure, and showed a bunch of tool to help developers writing more secure smart contracts.

 As part of the talk, the speaker challenged the audience to try and find any potential vulnerabilities in [a smart contract that he had provided](https://polygonscan.com/address/0xbAAf846f531d98DFca8Eb06D4B2e2948A5A593C7#code#L1).
 Being a computer science student with a keen interest in blockchain, I eagerly accepted the challenge and set about analyzing the contract.

 ## The challenge

 Once home and some intense scrutiny (using a tool he suggested called [slinther](https://github.com/crytic/slither)), I finally hit upon something interesting: a potential **reentrancy attack**.